pauldijou/redux-act/README.md

 }, 0);
 ```

-Since an action is an object with some metadata (`id` and `type`) and a `payload` (which is your actual data), all reduce functions directly take the payload as their 2nd argument by default rather than the whole action since all other properties are handled by the lib and you shouldn't care for them anyway.
+Since an action is an object with some metadata (`id` and `type`) and a `payload` (which is your actual data), all reduce functions directly take the payload as their 2nd argument by default rather than the whole action since all other properties are handled by the lib and you shouldn't care about them anyway.
 If you really need to use the full action, you can change the behavior of a reducer.

 ```javascript
 const add = createAction();